 Preparing students for a mathematics exam takes time, patience and careful planning.
-In this blog I will share my ideas for teaching students how to prepare for their final exams.
-These are strategies that have worked well for me and I have seen work well for others.
+In this blog, I will share my ideas for teaching students how to prepare for their final exams.
+These strategies have worked well for me, and I have seen them work well for others.

 As students enter the classroom, I give them two past exam questions that recap the previous lesson.
-The first is a more traditional style question and the second has a greater problem-solving element to it.
-Shown below is example of two questions on recapping simultaneous equations.
+The first is a more traditional style question, and the second has a greater problem-solving element.
+Shown below is an example of two questions on recapping simultaneous equations.

 Solve the simultaneous equations.

 Joe travels for x hours at an average speed of 12 km/h.

 He then travels y hours at an average speed of 4 km/h.

 In total he travels 48 km at an average speed of 6 km/h.